dhicks/chlorpyrifos/paper.md

 # Discussion #

-I focus this discussion on the total impact estimates for Hispanic, poverty, and agricultural employment proportion, and population density, for a CTD of 60 km.
+This discussion focuses on the total impact estimates for Hispanic, poverty, and agricultural employment proportion, and population density, for a CTD of 60 km.
 These estimates are reported in figure \ref{fig.impacts_backtrans} and table \ref{tab.impacts}.
 Transformed estimates are reported to aid interpretation:  when the estimated value of $\zeta$ is transformed as $\zeta_{trans} = 10^{\zeta/10}$, $\zeta_{trans}$ can be interpreted as the multiplicative change in local chlorpyrifos use when the corresponding IV increases by 10%.
-For example, if $\zeta_{trans} = 1.5$ for Hispanic proportion, then a 10-point increase in Hispanic proportion is associated with a 50% in local chlorpyrifos use.
+For example, if $\zeta_{trans} = 1.5$ for some proportion variable, then a 10-percentage-point increase in this proportion is associated with a 50% increase in local chlorpyrifos use.

-*[write discussion]

-- why CTD = 60?
-    - good precision in estimates - comparable to 90, better than 30
-    - more conservative (closer to 0) for these variables
-    - supported by literature

-- ag employment and poverty: ambiguous
-- population density and Hispanic: evidence of positive effect
+A CTD of 60 km was chosen for this discussion for three reasons.
+First, it yields good precision in the effects estimates — comparable to 90, better than 30, and much better than 10 or 1.
+It also yields more skeptical or epistemically conservative estimates, in the sense that its estimates are closer to 0; although arguably this kind of skepticism is inappropriate in the context of environmental health [@HicksInductiveRiskRegulatory2018].
+Finally, a CTD of 60 km is supported by the literature; namely, @MackayFateenvironmentlongrange2014 estimate the CTD for chlorpyrifos to be 62 km.

+The effects of agricultural employment and poverty proportions are ambiguous.
+For agricultural employment, there is evidence is a positive effect of 1.14 (14% increase in chlorpyrifos use with each 10% increase in agricultural employment) for tracts; but a negligible negative effect of .99 for places.
+For poverty, there is evidence of a negative effect for tracts, and a positive effect (with greater uncertainty) for places.
+These inconsistencies between tracts and places may be due to the way places are constructed, namely, as a way to capture relatively dense population clusters in rural areas.
+This process might exclude many agricultural workers and the rural poor, and that this exclusion might lead to biased effect estimates; though table \ref{tab.desc_stats} indicates that mean agricultural employment and poverty proportion are greater in places than in tracts.
+On the other hand, places have more reliable demographics estimates, meaning attenuation bias might be larger with tracts.

+There is consistent evidence of a positive effect for population density, with a (non-transformed) point estimate of .2 for places (95% CI .08-.33) and .27 for tracts (.23-.30).
+For this covariate, an effect of .25 means that an order-of-magnitude increase in population density is associated with a .25 order-of-magnitude, or 78%, increase in chlorpyrifos use.
+This is counterintuitive:  since chlorpyrifos is used primarily in agricultural areas, with low population density, we would expect to see a negative association.
+However, local knowledge of the Central Valley quickly suggests a potential explanation.
+As indicated by figure \ref{fig.ctd}, with a CTD of 60, chlorpyrifos use is consistently much greater in the San Joaquin Valley (the southern part of the Central Valley).
+The San Joaquin Valley has several small- and medium-sized cities, including Fresno (population approximately 500,000), Bakersfield (400,000), Stockton (300,000), and Modesto (200,000).
+By contrast, after excluding Sacramento, the largest cities in the Sacramento Valley (the northern part of the Central Valley) are Redding and Chico (both approximately 90,000).
+Population density is therefore likely confounded, at least in part, with large-scale county or regional differences in chlorpyrifos use due to the kinds of crops grown or the prevalence of insect pests.

+Finally, there is consistent evidence that a 10-point increase in Hispanic population is associated with a 7-8% increase in potential chlorpyrifos exposure.
+A 60-point increase, corresponding to the difference between a Hispanic-majority and Hispanic-minority tract, would be associated with a 50-59% increase in potential chlorpyrifos exposure.

+As discussed in section \ref{sec.iv_selection}, this covariate was strongly correlated with foreign-born non-citizen population, and so the latter variable was dropped.
+This means that we should not be hasty in interpreting the 7-8% increase as an ethnic effect, that is, as due to white supremacy.
+It might be better understood as an effect of political exclusion (e.g., non-citizens lack voting rights) or social isolation (e.g., many Hispanic immigrants may not speak English) or, most likely, all three kinds of processes in interaction.
+In any case, all of these causal interpretations go beyond the aim of this project, that is, to identify dEJ phenomena rather than develop a theory explaining these associations.
+Also, the strong correlation means that the same individuals suffer the 7-8% increase in potential chlorpyrifos exposure, whether this is described as due to their ethnicity or due to their citizenship.

-Limitations
+## Limitations ##
-- PUR limitations
-    - agricultural use only, not industrial, commercial, or state use (or residential, but there's no legal residential use of chlorpyrifos)
-- local use, not exposure
-    - but if practices are similar across amounts used, it's plausible that residential exposure will vary linearly with local use
-    - and just one chemical; mixtures
-    - roughly models residential exposure, not occupational, children at school, take-home occupational
-    - only transport through air
-- spatial distribution of population
-    - land use data could be used to refine centroid locations
-    - more computing power would be needed for "egocentric neighborhoods"
-    - or raster methods?
-- correlated IVs
-- block bootstrap approach - validate? getting at something other than attenuation bias?
-- heteroscedasticity suggests spatial heterogeneity
-    - crop species
-    - suggestions from Noli
-- phenomena, not theory
-- only distributive

-Policy implications
-- buffers and label guidelines
--
+There are 8 notable limitations to this study.
+First, there are limitations in the DPR public use data.
+This dataset includes agricultural use only, and does not include industrial, commercial, state, or residential use of pesticides.
+This may not be an issue for chlorpyrifos, which is banned for residential use in the US and appears to be used primarily for agricultural purposes.
+However, for other pesticides that are widely used across sectors or in sectors not covered by the DPR data, the DPR data are likely to have significant gaps.
+In addition, the DPR dataset tracks active ingredients, not the complex mixtures of product formulations that may make pesticides more toxic than the active ingredients alone.

+Second, and as discussed above, the methods used here model "local use" as a proxy for *potential* chlorpyrifos exposure, not actual exposure.
+Also as discussed above, the methods used here effectively assume a highly simplified fate-and-transport model, in which the chemical is transported in a straight line through the air in all directions.

+Third, the spatial distribution of population data roughly models residential potential exposure to chlorpyrifos.
+It does not model occupational exposure, children at school, or "take-home" occupational exposure (e.g., an agricultural worker brings home contaminated clothes that are handled by her children).
+The weighted centroid method assumes populations are spread evenly over block groups; more refined distributions could be constructed using land use data, "egocentric neighborhoods" or raster methods.
+These last two would likely require significantly more computing power than was available for most of this project.

+Fourth, highly correlated independent variables, such as Hispanic and non-citizen proportions, make it difficult to interpret effects.
+Close correlations mean that the risk of omitted variable bias is small; but factor analysis or other approaches to composite variable construction could be used to incorporate correlated covariates.

+Fifth, the block bootstrap attempted here has not been validated, and it is not clear whether it is accurately accounting for attenuation bias.
+Due to these limitations, the block bootstrap results were not incorporated into the discussion above, meaning those findings might suffer from attenuation bias.

+Six, there are signs of heteroscedasticity in the spatial Durbin models, especially for places.
+There were indications throughout the study that county-level effects would address the non-Gaussian patterns in the data; but including county-level dummies created strong colinearities in the spatial regression models.
+Other data sources might be incorporated to account for background baseline chlorpyrifos use rates, such as nearby crop species cultivated.
+Or spatial random effects models — which allow effects to vary across space — might be used.

+Seventh, this project aims at identifying phenomena in the relationships between demographics and potential chlorpyrifos exposure.
+It does not aim to developing theory, that is, offering explanations of the processes that produce these phenomena.

+Eighth and finally, this project examines distributive environmental injustice.
+It does not attempt to examine procedural environmental injustice or misrecognition or disrespect.
+While the data and methods used here are highly appropriate for identifying distributive environmental injustice phenomena, other approaches are necessary for understanding the social, political, and cultural processes that produce these unjust distributions of environmental hazard.

 # References #